 Toronto Canada Facts

-With a population of about 5 million, Toronto is a bustling, cosmopolitan city.
+With a population of about 5 million there are so many things to do in Toronto, the cosmopolitan city.
 It is the business center of Canada and also shares many recreational and cultural facilities with millions of visitors each year.
 Toronto is also the Canadian center for education, technology, entertainment, and industry.
 Toronto is located on Lake Ontario, the 8th largest freshwater lake in the world, and has over 1,500 parks, including sports parks, trails, recreation centers and botanical gardens & conservatories.

 The climate in Toronto is not as cold as most people think.
 The city is at the same latitude as the French Riviera and is only one degree north of Boston.
 Because of its proximity to Lake Ontario, the temperatures are the most mild of anywhere in Canada.
 Spring and summer highs range from 59-77 degrees Fahrenheit (15-25 degrees Celsius), and in January the temperature is only slightly below freezing.
 It is rare for snow to be any deeper than four inches, but snowfall in the many city parks makes for ideal cross country skiing.